Riding with your horse should feel enjoyable, connected, and clear.

 Groundwork if Needed

 If your horse needs a reset or shows stress, we may start on the ground.
 This sets the tone for relaxation and partnership before getting in the saddle.
+Even a five-minute walk together can change the game.

 Ride with Awareness